 What is Florence best known for?

-Florence is most known for its culture, Renaissance art, architecture, and monuments, as well as for the Uffizi Gallery.
+Florence is most known for its culture, Renaissance art, architecture, and monuments, the most well-known of which being the Florence Duomo, as well as for the Uffizi Gallery.
 Around 16 million tourists visit Florence annually just to see the famous art pieces by one of the world’s best-known artists such as Michelangelo, Leonardo de Vinci, Sandro Botticelli, Giotto, and Giorgio Vasari.